MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 Customer Threshold can only be set by users belonging to the bill to customer.

+> [!NOTE]
-**Note:** This error might be returned by the *UpdateAccount* operation if you do not have permissions to update the payment method.
+> This error might be returned by the *UpdateAccount* operation if you do not have permissions to update the payment method.
 You can remove the optional fields from the update request and try again.

 ***